 We are a biotechnology company that is developing innovative and proprietary treatments for exercise-associated muscle cramps, nocturnal leg cramps and spasms associated with severe neuromuscular conditions.
 Our founders' novel insights regarding neuromuscular physiology form the basis of our development efforts.
-We believe that activation of certain receptors in primary sensory neurons reduces the repetitive firing, or hyperexcitability, of alpha-motor neurons, thereby preventing or reducing the frequency and intensity of muscle cramps and spasms.
+We believe that the chemical neuro-stimulation of certain receptors in primary sensory neurons by our proprietary treatment reduces the repetitive firing, or hyperexcitability, of alpha-motor neurons, thereby preventing or reducing the frequency and intensity of muscle cramps and spasms.
 We also believe that we are the only company developing products based on this mechanism of muscle cramp inhibition.
 We have conducted three randomized, blinded, placebo-controlled cross-over studies of our proprietary treatment, which have shown a statistically significant reduction in the intensity of muscle cramps induced in healthy normal volunteers.
 We intend to initially focus our drug development efforts on developing a product to treat nocturnal leg cramps.
 There is no drug product currently available in the United States that has been approved to treat nocturnal leg cramps.
 We estimate, based on independent third-party survey results, that approximately four million U.S. adults over the age of 65 suffer from nocturnal leg cramps on a daily basis.
+We are also evaluating other indications to initially pursue, including muscle cramping associated motor neuron disease, such as amyotrophic lateral sclerosis (ALS), and spasticity associated with multiple sclerosis.